 - Inspiring and encouraging current and future innovators to take small risks, that might reap big rewards

 OMS started when we put our toe in the water of offshore wind farm technology by launching Project Mustard Seed, a small scale, test wind farm in Lake Erie.
 This stands as the world’s first freshwater wind farm.
 This project involved cooperation with the U.S. Coast Guard, Cleveland State University affiliates, a seasoned Lake Erie captain, and a dozen volunteers from Northeast Ohio.

 About the Founder

-Cleary has held leadership postions in the American Society of Mechanical Engineers (ASME) Cleveland chapter, and regularly participates in local technical and entreprenurial meetups.
-In support of OMS projects he founded OMS Technologies, LLC, which provides composite part manufacturing services.
+Cleary currently works full-time as a program manager supporting various spaceflight hardware programs.
+He has held leadership positions in the American Society of Mechanical Engineers (ASME) Cleveland chapter, and regularly participates in local technical, maker events and entrepreneurial meetups.
+In support of OMS projects he founded OMS Technologies, LLC, which provides composite part manufacturing services, and has been involved in a number of small-scale entrepreneurial ventures in technology, retail, manufacturing, engineering services, real estate and raw material sales.
 He holds a B.S. from Ohio State University and M.S. from Cleveland State University.